abdeliibrahim/res-ai/README.md

 npm install
 ```

-Then check the parameters that have been pre-configured in the `.env` file in this directory.
-Make sure you have set the `OPENAI_API_KEY` for the LLM.

-Second, generate the embeddings of the example documents in the `./data` directory:
+Second, generate the embeddings of the documents in the `./data` directory:

 ```
 npm run generate